Talk to an Expert

 Applicants can check their application status online, and all-important updates will be sent on the registered mobile numbers and email ID.

 The Indian government's effort toward the welfare of neglected construction workers is appreciable.
 Though, the BOCW act has faced a delay in its enforcement and clarity until the court stepped in.
-Supreme Court has made it clear and mandatory that the building and construction workers who are involved in the construction process of factory premises are entitled to receive welfare measures under the BOCW Act.
+Supreme Court has made it clear and mandatory that the building and construction workers who are involved in the construction process of factory premises are entitled to receive welfare measures under the BOCW Act registration.

 What are the Responsibilities or Liabilities of the Employer?